pattharock/BUSINEST/README.md

 ### Assumptions

--The program is assumed to run for a single fiscal period only till such time the user decides to exit.Financial Ratios and Income Statement are prepared only for this period.
+- The program is assumed to run for a single fiscal period only till such time the user decides to exit.Financial Ratios and Income Statement are prepared only for this period.
+- The program will prompt user to add in three values for threshold expense.
+If the expense crosses the respective limit, the user can either increase the threshold or continue anyways.

 ### Functionality and Key Features